dankamongmen/notcurses/README.md

 Much of the above can be had with NCURSES, but they're not what NCURSES was *designed* for.
-The most fundamental advantage in my mind, though, is that notcurses is of the multithreaded era.
+The most fundamental advantage in my mind, though, is that Notcurses is of the multithreaded era.
 On the other hand, if you're targeting industrial or critical applications, or wish to benefit from the time-tested reliability and portability of Curses, you should by all means use that fine library.